mouadziani/xstate/README.md

 ### Installation

-The recommended way to install Guzzle is through [Composer](https://getcomposer.org/).
+The recommended way to install Xstate is through [Composer](https://getcomposer.org/).

 ```bash